CS5331-Group8/rest-api-development/README.md

 ### Team Members

-1. Wei Lip
+1. Ho Wei Lip
-2. Ben
+2. Cao Shuai Benjamin
-3. Shirlene
+3. Shirlene Quah Jiamin
-4. James
+4. James Tan Wee Jing

 ### Short Answer Questions

 #### Question 1: Briefly describe the web technology stack used in your implementation.

-Answer: MEAN STACK => Mongo, Expressjs, Angular 5, nodejs
+Answer: MEAN STACK => Mongo, Expressjs, Angular 5, Nodejs

 #### Question 2: Are there any security considerations your team thought about?

-Answer: Please replace this sentence with your answer.
+Answer: Only allow localhost(Only domain for now) and proper domains to have CORS access.
+HTTPS(No money to buy certs).

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?

-Answer: Changing the id int.Ids should ever be in int as the space is too small.Making it susceptible to sequence attacks
+Answer: Changing the id int.
+Ids should never be in int as the space is too small.
+Making it susceptible to sequence attacks.

 #### Question 4: Are there any additional features you would like to highlight?

-Answer: Nice app
+Answer: Form validation on client side to prevent Non-Technical attackers from fuzzing.
+MongoDb equivalent of prepared statement used.

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

-Answer: No for now
+Answer: No for now.

 #### Feedback: Is there any other feedback you would like to give?